gorenje/millieons.org/a/life-death-and-ais.md

 > The trolley problem is a series of thought experiments in ethics and psychology, involving stylized ethical dilemmas of whether to sacrifice one person to save a larger number.

-In the context of self driving cars, this poses uncomfortable questions on what happens in case of an accident?
+In the context of self driving cars, this poses uncomfortable questions on what happens in case of an accident.
 What happens if there is a decision to be made who has to die?
-I.e. either the three people on the side of the street or the one on the street in the middle of the road.
+I.e. either the three people on the side of the street or the one  in the middle of the street.
 Or the people sitting in the car?

 And who is responsible?
 In some jurisdictions the answer has been: there has to be human driver that can override in such situations.
 The driver is then responsible.
 But why have self driving cars then?
 As the driver has to be permanently ensuring that no accident can happen.